noxthot/ss22_julia_workshop/SS22_julia_workshop/index.md

 Julia is a free and open source scientific programming language with a vast ecosystem of libraries that aim towards scientific computing.
 Visit [julialang.org](https://julialang.org) for the download, documentation, learning materials and much more.
 Julia manages allow the best of both worlds, high-level interpreter and low-level compiler languages.
 It offers the high performance of compiled languages like C or Fortran by still bringing in the simplicity of dynamic languages like Python or R. Julia recently entered its teens and for this occasion a blog post was published with the title [Why We Use Julia, 10 Years Later](https://julialang.org/blog/2022/02/10years/) as a follow up to the [Why We Created Julia](https://julialang.org/blog/2012/02/why-we-created-julia/).
 Both entries are a good read and give you an insight into the language and its creators.

-In this workshop we are going to take a look at Julia by starting to the basics and working our way up to advanced topics like multi processor programming and DataFrames.
+In this workshop we are going to take a look at Julia by starting with the basics and working our way up to advanced topics like multi processor programming and DataFrames.

-Below you find the the schedule, where each section corresponds to one workshop session.
+## Some general words on the the organisation of this workshop

+For this workshop you do not need to be an Julia expert, not even a programming expert.
+We will introduce programming and Julia concepts along with examples.
+For this purpose you will find code blocs that you can copy if necessary (top right corner `copy`).
+Furthermore, if we think something is very important we will highlight it with a box:

 @@important
-We ask you to install Julia, VSCode and the Julia plug-in for VSCode before the workshop so we can get right into the lecture.
+Pay extra attention to the content here.
 @@

-Please find some instructions here:
+We also have various environments with different color coding that usually are collapsed to not hinder the reading process:
+- Examples are blue
+\example{Examples are also quite nice because they make sure you have an idea what is happening.}
+- Exercises are green
+\exercise{Exercises are her for you to work on, no worries not at home or in your off hours but with us in the workshop.}

+That is about all we wanted to let you know, so lets get into it.

 ## Setup

+@@important
+We ask you to install Julia, VSCode and the Julia plug-in for VSCode **before** the workshop so we can get right into the lecture, if you have difficulties please let us know and we update the content on this page.
+@@

 Follow the following setup to install everything that is required to get started with the workshop.

 ### Julia